skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

-Here we've defined a fragment on the `Author` type and include fields we want.
-Then, we can use them in queries with the spread operatior (`...`) as shown in the above query.
+Here we've defined a fragment on the `Author` type and included the fields we want.
+Then, we can use them in queries with the spread operator (`...`) as shown in the above query.

 *****